canalplus/rx-player/doc/architecture/buffer/period_buffer_manager.md

 content.

-To better grasp how it works, let's imagine a regular use-case, with two periods for a single type of Buffer:
+To better grasp how it works, let's imagine a regular use-case, with two periods for a single type of buffer:

 --------------------------------------------------------------------------------